-Art is an extremely important component for developing.
+Art is an extremely important component of development.

-Kindergarten and First Grade is the age of developing foundational skills to be successful learners.
+Kindergarten and First Grade are the age of developing foundational skills to be successful learners.

-Some of these skills include: seated posture and balance, holding a pencil correctly, applying sufficent pressure on a pencil/marker/or crayon, hand-eye coordination for scissors and glue, mental focus and self-control for writing, coloring, and painting.
+Some of these skills include: correct posture and balance, holding a pencil correctly, applying sufficient pressure on a pencil/marker/or crayon, hand-eye coordination for scissors and glue, mental focus and self-control for writing, coloring, and painting.

 Let's talk about scissors!

 Scissors are frequently kept out of the hands of little ones and rightly so!
 We are all familiar with the unscheduled hair cut or surprisingly new hole in a new t-shirt when toddlers get hold of a pair of scissors.